liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-guestbooks-screenlet/02-creating-the-screenlet-ui.markdown

 # Creating the Get Guestbook Screenlet's UI

-Recall that in Screens for Android, Screenlet UIs are called Views.
+In Liferay Screens for Android, Screenlet UIs are called Views.
 You'll create the Get Guestbook Screenlet's View in its own package inside the `getguestbooksscreenlet` package.
 Get started by creating a new package named *view* inside the `getguestbooksscreenlet` package.
+Now you're ready to create the *View Model* interface.

 ## Creating the View Model Interface

-The first thing you should do when creating a Screenlet's View is create its *View Model* interface.
-This interface defines the methods used in the View class to control the UI.
-The View class you'll create in a moment needs to implement this interface.
+The first thing you should do when creating a Screenlet's View is create its View Model interface.
+This interface defines the methods the View class needs to control the UI.
+You'll implement this interface when creating the View class.

 Create the `GetGuestbooksViewModel` interface in the `view` package.
 When the interface opens in the editor, change its declaration to extend